Investing for impact

 Wannon Water Ripple Effect Community Partnership Program – community grants and sponsorship opportunities

-Australian Government Department of Agriculture, Water and the Environment – funding programs and opportunities that aim to protect the environment and heritage, and promote climate action.
+Australian Government Department of Climate Change, Energy, the Environment and Water – funding programs and opportunities that aim to protect the environment and heritage, and promote climate action.

 Australian Government GrantConnect – a guide to all grants available from the Australian Government

-Victorian Government Department of Environment Land Water and Planning – environmental action supported through grants to Victorian communities.
+Victorian Government Department of Energy, Environment and Climate Action – environmental action supported through grants to Victorian communities.

 Victorian Government Grants and Programs – a listing of all Victorian Government grants programs

-Victorian Government Department of Jobs, Precincts and Regions (Agriculture Victoria) – a range of funds, grants and programs across different sectors and regions
+Victorian Government Department of Energy, Environment and Climate Action (Agriculture Victoria) – a range of funds, grants and programs across different sectors and regions

 Snapshot of current projects

 The table below outlines some of the projects being implemented across the Glenelg Hopkins region.
 These projects all contribute to the outcomes of the RCS, and reflect the region’s emphasis on partnership and collaboration.
-If you would like more information on these projects contact us at glenelghopkinsrcs@ghcma.vic.gov.au.
-If you are interested in becoming a partner, use the invest button at the top of the page.
+If you would like more information on these projects, or you are interested in becoming a partner, contact us at glenelghopkinsrcs@ghcma.vic.gov.au.
+We also post regular updates on all of our projects through our website and social media.

 PROJECT TITLE | OVERVIEW | DELIVERY PARTNERS | INVESTMENT | THEME | LOCAL AREAS | STATUS |